gildasmorvan/similar2logo/README.md

 ##### Model parameters

-The model parameters are defined in the class `fr.lgi2a.similar2logo.examples.multiturmite.model.MultiTurmiteSimulationParameters`.
+The model parameters are defined in the class `MultiTurmiteSimulationParameters`.
 It defines how influences are handled according to the previously defined policy, the number of turmites and their initial locations.

 ```
 	@Parameter(